coq/opam/README.md

     opam install coq-that-package

 ## Publish
 If you want to add your package, please do a pull-request to this repository.
 Note that only stable versions will be accepted.
+For development versions, you can use the [unstable repository](https://github.com/coq/opam-coq-repo-unstable).